The Witten equation and its virtual fundamental cycle: Proof of the axioms

-\item \textbf{Weak Concavity:}\footnote{This axiom was called \emph{convexity} in \cite{JKV1} because the original form of the construction outlined by Witten in the $A_{r-1}$ case involved the Serre dual of $\LL$, which is convex precisely when our $\LL$ is concave.} Suppose that all the decorations on tails and edges are \emph{Neveu-Schwarz}, meaning that $\C^N_{\gamma_i}=\{0\}$.
-In this case we omit the $H_{N_{\gamma_{i}}}(\C^N_{\gamma_i}, W^{\infty}_{\gamma_i}, \Q)$ from our notation.
+The above axiom implies two subcases. \begin{enumerate} \item{\bf Concavity}: \footnote{This axiom was called \emph{convexity} in \cite{JKV1} because the original form of the construction outlined by Witten in the $A_{r-1}$ case involved the Serre dual of $\LL$, which is convex precisely when our $\LL$ is concave.}